vulhub/vulhub/docker/unauthorized-rce/README.md

 Start a container, and mount the host `/etc` folder to the container, then we have read/write access to any files.

-We can put the commands in crontab configure file to reverse shell
+We can put the commands in crontab configuration file to reverse shell

 ```python
 import docker